 When registering as a USC member, you are charged certain fees at the beginning of the year.
 The major fees are described below:

-- Session fee: The fee that allows a skater to skate on a specified Sunday Session for the duration of the skating season.
+- Session fee: The fee that allows a skater to skate on a specified session for the duration of the skating season.